afbernardino/cheatsheets/_posts/docker/2018-02-11-Quick-tips-on-images-and-layers.md

 These are the ones we see when we run `docker images -a`.

-The "bad" ones (so called dangling images), are the ones left when we recreate an image, they are called dangling images because they are not linked to anything.
+The "bad" ones (so called dangling images), are the ones left when we recreate an image (remember first tip).
+They are called dangling images because they are not linked to anything.

 We can get rid of them by running the following command: